UFC and Boxing World Reacts to Anthony Joshua’s KO [WATCH]

 — Ariel Helwani (@arielhelwani) December 12, 2020

 UFC middleweight contender Darren Till seemed to enjoy the fight, too.
-But like many other people, Till was already thinking about what should come next for Joshua.
+But like many other people on social media, Till was already thinking about what superfight should come next for Joshua just as soon as Pulev was stopped.

 If fury and Joshua don’t fight next there’s a real problem, I need my 50gs off Hearn.